ellacharmed/STA-ResourceFactory/README.md

 Located in Build menu under Resources tab.
 Does not need any input for cloning production process.

 ##  Requirements
-* Build a General storage first
+* 100 Science Points: need to build a General Storage first.
+Otherwise, produced items have no where to go and thus cannot be used.
 * Construction Cost: Metal 10 units
 * Repair cost: Metal 1 unit